Territorial spatial planning: Background

 On March 17, 2018, the First Session of the 13th National People's Congress adopted the Decision of the First Session of the 13th National People's Congress on the Plan for Institutional Reform of the State Council, and the Plan for Institutional Reform of the State Council was approved.
 The plan states: "The Ministry of Natural Resources will be established.
 The Ministry of Land and Resources's duties, the National Development and Reform Commission's duties to organize the formulation of major function zone plans, the Ministry of Housing and Urban-Rural Development's duties in regard to urban-rural planning management, the Ministry of Water Resources's duties in regard to water resources survey and ownership registration management, the Ministry of Agriculture's duties in regard to grassland resources survey and ownership registration management, the State Forestry Bureau's duties in regard to forest and wetland resources survey and ownership registration management, the State Oceanic Administration's duties, and the State Bureau of Surveying and Mapping's duties shall be integrated, and the Ministry of Natural Resources shall be established as a department under the State Council.
 The Ministry of Natural Resources shall retain the brand of the State Oceanic Administration.
 The Ministry of Land and Resources, the State Oceanic Administration and the National Administration of Surveying, State Bureau of Surveying and Mapping will be dismantled."
 On April 10, 2018, the Ministry of Natural Resources was officially inaugurated, which cleared the administrative barriers to the integration of different types of spatial planning.

-On May 9, 2019, the Central Committee of the Communist Party of China (CPC) and the State Council issued the Opinions on Establishing and Supervising the Implementation of Territorial Spatial Planning System (关于建立国土空间规划体系并监督实施的若干意见), which set out objectives of the reform of territorial spatial planning.
+On May 9, 2019, the Central Committee of the Chinese Communist Party and the State Council issued the Opinions on Establishing and Supervising the Implementation of Territorial Spatial Planning System (关于建立国土空间规划体系并监督实施的若干意见), which set out objectives of the reform of territorial spatial planning.
 On May 28 of the same year, the Ministry of Natural Resources issued the Notice by the Ministry of Natural Resources on the Comprehensive Development of Territorial Spatial Planning (自然资源部关于全面开展国土空间规划工作的通知), which prescribed "Major function zone plans, general plans for land use, urban system plans, comprehensive plans for cities (towns), and marine function zoning, etc. shall no longer be newly formulated or submitted for approval.
 Provincial land-use plans, urban system plans, major function zone plans, comprehensive plans for cities (towns), and the former pilot provincial spatial plans and pilot cities and counties' "multiple plans to one" projects which have been approved and expire later than 2020 shall be integrated into newly formulated territorial spatial plans at the same level in accordance with new planning requirements."

 On August 26, the Land Management Law of the People's Republic of China was amended and adopted.
 Article 18 was added to prescribe the legal status of territorial spatial planning: